Syraxius/FFXIVSyraxiusBot/README.md

     - Progress through dungeon with the team without running ahead
     - Automatically engage only aggro'ed monsters
     - Automatically skip cutscenes
+- Memory reading:
+  - Relies on memory reading to obtain information like HP, MP, coordinates, target information, and more.

 # Waypoints